Benefits of warehouse automation in supply chain management

 AGV tuggers

 An AGV tugger vehicle is designed for towing carts.
-They can carry the most significant loads and can transport many carts simultaneously.
-They can follow automated loops with predetermined stop locations or switch to manual operation.
+It can carry the most significant loads and transport many carts simultaneously.
+The vehicle can follow automated loops with predetermined stop locations or switch to manual operation.

 They can also follow longer routes, such as travelling between warehouses on the same industrial estate.